Federal Direct Stafford Loan

 You must be enrolled at least half-time each term of the loan period to be eligible to receive a student William D. Ford Federal Direct Stafford Loan.
 Half-time is defined as five or more credit hours for graduate students.

 The amount you can borrow may be limited by factors such as other financial aid you may receive.
-The loans are for educational purposes and can never exceed the cost of your attendance (determined by the Office of Student Financial Assistance) less any other aid.
+The loans are for educational purposes and can never exceed the cost of your attendance less any other aid.

 In order for loan funds to disburse to your account, you must complete a Federal Direct Loan Master Promissory Note (MPN).
 You may complete an electronic promissory note (eMPN); minimum browser support required.
-To complete an eMPN, you will need your Personal Identification Number (PIN) obtained from the U.S. Department of Education.
-(Your PIN is the same number you used to complete your Free Application for Federal Student Aid (FAFSA) online.
-If you did not complete your FAFSA online, do not have a PIN, or have misplaced your PIN, visit the U.S. Department of Education's PIN site.)
+To complete an eMPN, you will need your FSA ID obtained from the U.S. Department of Education.
+(Your FSA ID is the same username and password you used to complete your Free Application for Federal Student Aid (FAFSA) online.
+If you did not complete your FAFSA online, do not have a FSA ID, or have misplaced your FSA ID, visit the U.S. Department of Education's FSA ID site.)
 You will also need your social security number, driver's license, and two references with different U.S. addresses.

 Changing your loan amounts

 You are required to begin making payments on your Federal Direct Stafford Loans after you graduate, leave school, or drop below half-time enrollment.
 Plan ahead for repayment and budget wisely.
-You have a grace period of six months before you must begin repayment.
+You have a six month grace before you must begin repayment.
 The Federal Direct Stafford Loan Program offers loan repayment plans designed to meet the needs of almost every borrower and allows you to choose which repayment plan is best for you.
 Federal Direct Stafford Loan borrowers may choose between the standard, extended, graduated, income contingent, and income-based repayment plans.

 Your loan will be originated with the Direct Loan Servicing Center (1-800-848-0979), which, in addition to information on repayment plans, provides repayment calculators to help you determine how much you pay and how long it will take to repay your loan based on the plan chosen.
 Calculations are estimates and the values may not reflect the actual amount computed by the Direct Loan Servicing Center.

-Approiximately 7-10 business days after the first disbursement of your loan, your loan is assigned to a loan servicer who will then send you information regarding your loan.
+Approximately 7-10 business days after the first disbursement of your loan, your loan is assigned to a loan servicer who will then send you information regarding your loan.
 Repayment of your loan is managed by your loan servicer.
 To review your loans and to obtain your loan servicer contact information, you may access www.nslds.ed.gov.
-You will need to login using your FAFSA PIN, SSN, and date of birth.
+You will need to login using your FSA ID.